Ignorance Is No Excuse For Investment Failure

 Get This Article Sent to Your Inbox as a PDF…

-In all likelihood, you believe you know certain things about investing, causing you to accept some of the following common illusions as true:
+In all likelihood, you believe you know certain things about investing, causing you to accept conventional wisdom as true:

 - Buy and hold for the long-term is an appropriate investment strategy at all times.